Frequently Asked Questions

 What is a mobile content management system?

-A mobile content management system (CMS) is a type of content management system that enables organizations to create, manage and deliver content to mobile devices, including smartphones and tablets.
+A mobile content management system (CMS) is a type of content management system that enables organizations to create, manage, and deliver content to mobile devices, including smartphones, tablets, watches, and VR headsets.

-As of 2024, it is estimated that 4.88 billion people use smartphones worldwide, a number forecasted to reach 6 billion by 2027.
-With a mobile CMS, brands are able to deliver content to this plethora of mobile devices whether they choose to access that content via Android, iOS, or a progressive web application (PWA).
+With a mobile CMS, brands are able to deliver content to a whole variety of mobile devices, whether they choose to access that content via Android, iOS, or a progressive web application (PWA).

 What does a mobile CMS do?